Drakkar-Software/OctoBot-Docs/Configuration/Profile-Configuration.md

 Strategies
 ----------

-Default profiles can\'t be edited, you can duplicate them to be able to customize them.
+Default profiles can't be edited, you can duplicate them to be able to customize them.
 On default profiles strategy and trading mode description are displayed instead of selectors to customize the profile.